Who We Are

 Most people aren’t too concerned about taxes (even though we don’t like them), but death is something that we all face with some anxiety.
 What happens to us when we die?
 Do you wonder what comes next?
 Will you exist at all?
-Is there a heaven and a ****?
-Many people believe in heaven and ****, and most expect they will go to heaven when they die.
-Is this merely hopeful thinking, or is there a way we can be SURE there is a heaven and that we will enter heaven when we die?
+Is there a heaven and a Hell?
+Many people believe in Heaven and Hell, and most expect they will go to Heaven when they die.
+Is this merely hopeful thinking, or is there a way we can be SURE there is a Heaven and that we will enter Heaven when we die?

 Fortunately, the one true God gave us His answer to that question in the Bible, a book written over centuries by many different men inspired by God to record His words precisely.
-The Bible describes both a literal place called heaven and a literal place of judgment called ****.
+The Bible describes both a literal place called Heaven and a literal place of judgment called Hell.

 What is sin?
-The Bible tells us that sin is any action or word or thought that violation of God's standards of holiness and perfection, which He summed up in His Ten Commandments:
+The Bible tells us that sin is any action or word or thought that violates God's standards of holiness and perfection, which He summed up in His Ten Commandments: